 Well, dad, Aunt Dee, Uncle Bill and “Pot” have since been called home to glory, as has the old jukebox.
 We Davis kids are now Davis parents and spread out around the Midwest, but the memories remain intact – preserved, cherished and shared with our own children.

 Much as I try to recreate the magic nowadays, it doesn’t quite have that luster of yesteryear.
-The faces have changed, the food tastes depressingly different, the clothes are more moderate, the neighbors across the street will call the police for noise ordinance infractions and the crispety-crunchety-crackle of the needle on the record has been replaced with the silent transition from one mp3 track to the next, unless we make a mix on the computer.
+The faces have changed, the fried chicken and pizza taste depressingly different, the clothes are moderately toned down, the neighbors across the street will call the police for noise ordinance infractions and the crispety-crunchety-crackle of the needle on the record has been replaced with the silent transition from one mp3 track to the next, unless we make a mix on the computer.

 But that doesn’t stop us from trying.